tensorflow/tensorflow/tensorflow/contrib/lite/g3doc/tfmobile/linking_libs.md

 After you've managed to build the examples, you'll probably want to call TensorFlow from one of your existing applications.
-The very easiest way to do this is to use the Pod installation steps described
+The very easiest way to do this is to use the Pod installation steps described in
-@{$mobile/ios_build#using_cocoapods$here}, but if you want to build TensorFlow from source (for example to customize which operators are included) you'll need to break out TensorFlow as a framework, include the right header files, and link against the built libraries and dependencies.
+<a href="./ios_build.md">Building TensorFlow on iOS</a>, but if you want to build
+TensorFlow from source (for example to customize which operators are included) you'll need to break out TensorFlow as a framework, include the right header files, and link against the built libraries and dependencies.

 ### Android